benmvp/slides/2020/qconplus/mixins-hooks.md

 NOTES:
 - So because of all of those issues
-  * React 15 migrated to ES classes & ditched mixins support
+  * React 15 migrated to ES classes (in April 2016) & ditched mixins support
+  * And it was kind of a big deal
 - Technically you could still do mixins in React 15
   * Because `createClass` still existed in React 15
-  * But there was even an official blog post _Mixins Considered Harmful_
+  * But there was even an official blog post entitled _Mixins Considered Harmful_
-  * And then it was deprecated in React `15.5.0`
+  * And then it was officially deprecated in React `15.5.0`
-  * And moved to its own package `create-react-class`
+  * And moved to its own package called `create-react-class`
   * It was completely removed in React 16
 - So w/o mixins we needed a new strategy for solving this problem
-  * Sharing non-visual logic
+  * Of sharing stateful, non-visual logic
 - The next pattern that became popular was higher-order components (HOCs)
-  * They had existed way back in React 0.13
+  * The pattern was first created way back in React 0.13 (in February 2015)
   * But they surged in popularity with mixins gone

 /////